Skip to content

 ]

-# Create a message list that we'll append to over time
+# Create the message list; we'll append messages to it over time

 input_list = [